 To properly plan and implement the many on-farm changes needed to achieve emissions reductions and to design and fund the government programs needed to accelerate and support those on-farm changes, farmers and policymakers need to understand emissions: we need detailed, comprehensive numbers.
 In almost all cases, however, the data is presented in incomplete and inadequately detailed formats.
 Many analyses omit key emission sources such as farm fuel use or input production.
-Clear, accessible, complete analyses and graphs have not yet been produced.
-This report seeks to fill that gap.
+Clear, accessible, complete analyses and graphs are often lacking.
+This report is a contribution to filling that gap.

-Many current analyses omit key agricultural emissions data because they are based on categorization schemes stipulated by the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC)-categorizations that lead to a reporting of only a subset of agricultural emissions, including those from:
+Many current analyses omit key agricultural emissions data because they are based on categorization schemes stipulated by the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) or UN Framework Convention on Climate Change (UNFCCC)-categorizations that lead to a reporting of only a subset of agricultural emissions, most often including those from:

-- 1. livestock enteric fermentation, i.e., digestion of grass and forage (methane, CH4); - 2. manure management (methane, CH4, and nitrous oxide, N2O); - 3. agricultural soils, including emissions triggered by the addition of synthetic nitrogen fertilizer and manure (nitrous oxide, N2O); - 4. burning of crop residues (methane, CH4, and nitrous oxide, N2O); and - 5. field-applied lime, urea fertilizer, and other carbon-containing fertilizers (carbon dioxide, CO2).
+- 1. livestock enteric fermentation, i.e., digestion of grass and forage (methane, CH4); - 2. manure management (methane, CH_4 , and nitrous oxide, N_2O); - 3. agricultural soils, including emissions triggered by the addition of synthetic nitrogen fertilizer and manure (nitrous oxide, N2O); - 4. burning of crop residues (methane, CH4, and nitrous oxide, N2O, but not carbon dioxide, CO2); and - 5. urea fertilizer, other carbon-containing fertilizers, and lime (carbon dioxide, CO2).

-Table 1 and Figure 1 are examples of analyses based on IPCC Agriculture categories.4
+Table 1 and Figure 1 are examples of analyses based on IPCC/UNFCCC Agriculture categories.5